-This course is divided into seven modules.
+This course is divided into five modules, each of which contain three sessions.
 Importantly, each session will be both lecture and activity-based to facilitate a more engaging environment designed to enhance learning and understanding of the course material.
 To ensure that students are maximally prepared for each session, a diverse set of background readings are provided.
-These materials include current and classic research relevant to each topic, as well as readings taken from the course text.
+These materials include both current and classic research relevant to each topic, as well as readings taken from the course text.

 Each module consists of two basic parts: The first part will focus on relevant theory to provide students with sufficient knowledge to understand the basic concepts and their relationships with one another.
 The second part will focus on the practical application of theory and concepts to real-world issues.
-This process will involve a variety of activities such as in-class discussions and debates, a group project/presentation, and several labs and workshops designed to allow students the opportunity to apply both theory and concepts to actual data, current events, as well as within their day-to-day lives.
+This process will involve a variety of activities such as in-class discussions and debates, a group project/presentation, and several workshops designed to allow students the opportunity to apply both theory and concepts to actual data, current events, as well as within their day-to-day lives.